REPORT CARD: Jeremy McIntire - Council At-Large

 Obstructing the Mayor at Every Turn Isn't Leadership

 NOTE: The article below was published on Oct.
 9, 2023, in advance of the Nov.
 7 election for Stow City Council.
 McIntire won the third City Council At-Large seat by a margin of 164 votes (5,621 vs. 5,457) over Dr. David Licate, who had completed his first term on council.
 Since then, both men have announced their candidacy for Summit County Council in Nov.
 2024.
-McIntire applied for Republican nomination, for which he will compete against long-time incumbent District 3 County Councilwoman Gloria Rodgers, in the March 19, 2024 Ohio primary.
-Licate will run unopposed as the Democratic candidate.
+McIntire is running for County Council as the Republican Candidate.

 City Council President and At-Large Councilman Jeremy McIntire seems to think that being a good leader means trying to prove every day that you’re the smartest person in the room.